umberto-fontanazza/kiruna-explorer/server/test/Test-notes.md

 All the filter part are writed in the US6, im waiting to do the search bar.

 ## US 9.
 As an Urban Planner I want to define the geolocated area of a document on the map

+1. Create a document, as urban planner, defining area AND coordinates.
+DONE (BAD_REQUEST)
+2. Create a document, as a visitor, defining area AND coordinates.
+DONE (UNAUTHORIZED)
+3. Create a document, as Urban planner defining Area, but without include field.
+DONE (BAD_REQUEST)
+4. Create a document, as Urban planner defining Area, but without exclude field.
+DONE (BAD_REQUEST)
+5. Create a document defining valid area, but without being urban planner.
+DONE (UNAUTHORIZED)
+6. Create a document defining valid area, as Urban planner.
+DONE (CREATED)
+7. View the document just created.
+DONE (OK)
+8. View the document just created, as Urban planner.
+DONE (OK)
+9. Update the document, as Urban planner.
+DONE(OK)
+10. Update the document, as Visitor.
+DONE(UNAUTHORIZED)
+11. Update the document, as Urban planner, with invalid area.
+DONE (BAD_RQEUEST)
+12. Update the document, as Urban Planner, with area and coordinates.
+DONE(BAD_REQUEST)
+13. Delete the document, as Urban Planner.
+DONE(NO_CONTENT)